Angi Aymond

 I loved Jesus.
 I taught about the love of Jesus.
 I sang about the love of Jesus.

 To overcome His displeasure, I worked hard to hide the broken parts of me.
 Service was my super glue.
-Ever so unconsciously, I believed surely I could serve my way out of my brokenness.
+Unconsciously, I believed I could surely serve my way out of my brokenness.
 And boy, did I serve.

 And if I was going to reflect His image to others, my own image had to shatter.